SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/01_praveshaH/093_uttamAngodbhavAj_jyeShThyAd.md

 +++

-This represents the fulfilment of the object of one’s existence, specially for the Brāhmaṇa; it is only when he has attained this, and not otherwise, that the twice-born man has accomplished his purpose.—(93)
+In matters regauding ‘Dharma’, the Brāhmaṇa is the Lord of this whole world;—because he sprang out of the best part of (Prajāpati’s) body, because he is the eldest ok all, and because he upholds the Veda.—(98)